Code-Institute-Submissions/memory-blocks/README.md

     2. Easy controls for the game, so I can play the game comfortably and effortlessly.
     3. A game that is fun and exciting to play, so I can share and play with my family and friends.

-    As an adult player or parent, I want:
+    As an adult player or parent/grandparent, I want:

-    1. A game I can play with my children, so I can spend more time having fun with them.
+    1. A game I can play with my children/grandchildren, so I can spend more time having fun with them.
     2. The ability to contact the developer of the game, so I can report any bugs or offer suggestions.
     3. Simple instructions for the game, so I can easily learn how to play the game and instruct younger children how to play.